Queen Empress: 1966: Four-Year-Old Season

 In 1966, Queen Empress returned to form under the care of Edward Neloy, another future Hall of Famer who took over that year as Wheatley Stable's head trainer.

 In February Queen Empress would earn third place in the Columbiana Handicap at Florida's Hialeah Park then returned north where she won the Correction and Vagrancy Handicaps at Aqueduct Racetrack.
 At the same track she was in the mix in top races, earning seconds in the Interborough, Liberty Belle, and Distaff Handicaps.
 As well, she ran second in both the New Castle Stakes at Delaware Park Racetrack and the Barbara Fritchie Handicap at Maryland's Bowie Race Track.

 Retired to broodmare duty for her owner, Queen Empress produced seven winners, the best of which was her 1978 Graustark foal Hail Emperor that won the 1983 Native Dancer Handicap.
 Hail Emperor was the sire of stakes winner Royal Haven.

+Her last reported foal was a mare by Graustark, named Frau Stark and was born in 1986.